Mostafaa133/Maids/README.md

 ## Caching and Loading
 - **Caching**: Implemented to avoid redundant HTTP requests, improving performance.
 - **Loading Bar**: Indicates pending network requests, providing visual feedback to users during data retrieval.

-## Contributing
-We welcome contributions!
-Please follow these steps to contribute:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes and commit them (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a Pull Request